TASEmulators/BizHawk/README.md

 [![Manjaro | bizhawk-monort (AUR)](https://img.shields.io/badge/Manjaro-bizhawk--monort_(AUR)-%2335BF5C.svg?logo=manjaro&style=popout)](https://aur.archlinux.org/packages/bizhawk-monort)

 No package for your distro?
-Grab the latest release here on GitHub (it's the same as the Windows version):
+Grab the latest release here on GitHub:

 [![Misc.
 Linux | bizhawk-monort](https://img.shields.io/badge/Misc._Linux-bizhawk--monort-%23FCC624.svg?logo=linux&logoColor=black&style=popout)](https://github.com/TASEmulators/BizHawk/releases/latest)

 If you download BizHawk this way, **don't mix different versions**, keep each version in its own folder.
-The runtime dependencies are glibc, Mono "complete", OpenAL, and `lsb_release`. .NET Core is **not** a runtime dependency, only Mono.
+The runtime dependencies are glibc, Mono "complete", OpenAL, Lua 5.4, and `lsb_release`.
+The .NET 6 Runtime (a.k.a. .NET Core) is **not** a runtime dependency, only Mono.
 WINE is also **not** a runtime dependency.
+If you try to use WINE anyway then you're on your own.

 Run `EmuHawkMono.sh` to start EmuHawk—you can run it from anywhere, so creating a `.desktop` file to wrap the script is fine.
 The shell script should print an error if it fails, otherwise it's safe to ignore console output.
 It takes mostly the same command-line arguments as on Windows: see [*Passing command-line arguments*](#passing-command-line-arguments).

 Most features and cores work, a notable omission being Mupen64Plus (N64).
 See the Linux thread, [#1430](https://github.com/TASEmulators/BizHawk/issues/1430), for a more detailed breakdown.
-Lua support is new in 2.7, and it requires Mono >= 6.12.0.151 (unreleased as of 2022-01).
-Comment on [#2951](https://github.com/TASEmulators/BizHawk/issues/2951) if you run into any problems with it.

 [to top](#bizhawk)